While there is public sympathy for the Irish language there is little support to commit resources to it.

 Gerry Quigley, general secretary of INTO, identifies that there is a gap between what the schools are trying to do and the public reaction to the language.
 On the one hand, schools are trying to educate students to be fluent at Irish, while in reality only about 3% of the public speak the language a lot.

-An RTÉ News report by Joe O'Brien broadcast on 29 May 1985.
+An RTÉ News report broadcast on 29 May 1985.
 The reporter is Joe O'Brien.